Illuminating the lantern: coherent, spectro-polarimetric characterisation of a multimode converter: Introduction

 The key contributions of this work include the design and implementation of a laboratory system for characterising a photonic lantern using digital off-axis holography.
 We share the testbed architecture, insights, lessons learned, code, and post-processed data.
 As part of this effort, we characterise a 19-port photonic lantern and compute its mode transfer matrix across different polarisations and wavelengths, offering initial insights into the modal mappings.
 Additionally, we identify trends in the coherence of the fields associated with different modes, including a direct measurement of differential modal dispersion.
-All code, raw data and post-processed results are made available at (\textit{link to be provided}).
+All code, and post-processed results are made available at \href{https://github.com/ataras2/illuminating-the-lantern}{this page \faicon{github}}.
 For further technical details on the characterisation system, see Supplement 1.